A (not too serious) look at 20 years of Oxford PPE outcomes.

 | Pass | 30.0 | — |

-These conjunctive rules create non-linear interactions with paper variance — for instance, a single mark below 50 vetoes a First regardless of average, making high-$\sigma$ papers risky even when their mean is above 70.
+Because the rules are conjunctive, high-variance papers introduce additional risk.
+For instance, a single mark below 50 blocks a First regardless of average, making high-$\sigma$ papers risky even when their mean is above 70.

 For a given set of 8 papers and ability percentile, the tool draws $N = 50{,}000$ independent exam sittings.
 Each draw: